TritonDataCenter/sdc-cloudapi/docs/index.md

     }

 # Images

-An [image](#image-description) contains the software packages that will be available on newly provisioned machines.
+An [image](#image-description) contains the software packages that will be available on newly-provisioned machines.
 In the case of virtual machines, the image also includes the operating system.

 ## ListImages (GET /:login/images)